-- A. The City will establish and implement a comprehensive multi-year Capital Improvement Program. - B. The Capital Improvement Program will be prepared and updated biennially. - C. The City Council will designate annual ongoing funding levels for each of the major project categories within the Capital Improvement Program. - D. Financial analysis of funding sources will be conducted for all proposed capital improvement projects. - E. Financial analysis of funding sources will be conducted for all proposed capital improvement projects. - F. An annual Capital Improvement Budget will be developed and adopted by the City Council as part of the annual budget. - G. The Capital Improvement Program will be consistent with the Capital Facilities

-Element of the Comprehensive Plan.
+- The City will establish and implement a comprehensive multi-year Capital Improvement Program. - The Capital Improvement Program will be prepared and updated biennially. - The City Council will designate annual ongoing funding levels for each of the major project categories within the Capital Improvement Program. - Financial analysis of funding sources will be conducted for all proposed capital improvement projects. - An annual Capital Improvement Budget will be developed and adopted by the City Council as part of the annual budget. - The Capital Improvement Program will be consistent with the Capital Facilities Element of the Comprehensive Plan.